hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 ### Modern Classical Physics, by Thorne and Blandford

+"Long, long ago, when we (the authors) were students, some basic understanding of continuous media--fluids and elastic solids--was expected of us, and there were physics courses in which we could learn it.
+That is no longer ture, but we believe it should be, and this book is designed to facilitate such courses."

+&emsp; -- Kip S. Thorne and Roger D. Blandford, *Elasticity & Fluid Dynamics*, preface.

 A new contender on the scene is *Modern Classical Physics:  Optics, Fluids, Plasmas, Elasticity, Relativity, and Statistical Physics*, by Kip S. Thorne and
 Roger D. Blandford.
 This course is intended for first-year graduate students, requiring as pre-requisites independent coverage of classical mechanics, thermodynamics, and electromagnetism.
 Originally published in 2017 as a single massive volume, in 2021 a version was issued where topics are split up into 5 volumes.
 Volume 3 covers *Elasticity & Fluid Dynamics*.
+(However, the chapter on magnetohydrodynamics was not included; instead it appears in Volume 4 on *Plasma Physics*.)
 However, the chapters make reference to earlier ones (relativity and statistical physics) and future ones (plasma physics) so I advise consuming the content from the original single-volume version.

 Though I enjoyed reading the fluid dynamics chapters in general, a few points of contention could be made.
 Their treatment of Stokes' creeping flow problem (Sec.
 14.3.2) seems particularly baroque.
 Their unusual approach is meant, as they write, to make contact with "some general ideas that ought to be familiar from other areas of physics."
 They later concede (Exercise 14.20) that a more conventional approach using a streamfunction "is more straightforward but less intuitive" than their exposition.

 Another (more tongue-in-cheek) disagreement is detailed on a [companion page](DbyDt.md).
-Meanwhile in the elasticity chapters, a correspondent has informed me that Fig. 11.10 (on elastica) is incorrect, not noted in the book's errata list.
+Meanwhile in the elasticity chapters, Prof. James Hanna has [observed](https://arxiv.org/abs/2303.12729) that Fig. 11.10 (on elastica) is incorrect, or at least highly distorted, though this is not noted in the book's errata list.

 Further comments on *Modern Classical Physics* are forthcoming.